s-crypt/IGDB-OpenAPI/README.md

 You may use this spec however you like, but please credit me somehow as I spent a lot of time on this 😉

+The [rapidoc page](https://igdb-openapi.s-crypt.co/rapidoc) is intended to be a full replacement for the current documentation, with custom theming and all of the docs from the current documentation site.
+The [swagger page](https://igdb-openapi.s-crypt.co/swagger) is for people who want to dig into the OpenAPI specification.

 To test out the API with a built-in CORS proxy, go to the [rapidoc page](https://igdb-openapi.s-crypt.co/rapidoc) and select `https://corsproxy.io/?https://api.igdb.com/v4` as the server.
 Use at your own risk as I do not run the proxy, the people at corsproxy.io do.

 TODO: